 The larynx is a small structure of cartilage that connects the throat to the windpipe.
-It is found in the front of the neck and houses the vocal cords, producing speech sounds and contributing to respiration.
+It is located in the front of the neck and houses the vocal cords, producing speech sounds and contributing to respiration.

 The larynx is about